mcbe-toolbox-lc/builder/README.md

 - [Node.js](https://nodejs.org/en/download) (v22 or later)

-## Installation
+## Usage

-Run this command in your project directory to install builder:
+Run the following command in your project directory to install builder:

 ```bash
 npm install @mcbe-toolbox-lc/builder --save-dev
 ```

+Builder has no interface other than a public `build()` function that initiates a build operation based on the configuration object provided as an argument.

+You have to create a JavaScript file that imports the function and calls it, then execute the file using the `node` command.